 Well, successful websites are built for their target audience.
 Your customers see your site as you reaching out to them.
 They require it to be easy to find, easy to navigate, and to contain the information they’re looking for – or at least enough to persuade them to contact you.
 Otherwise they’ll just move on to your competitors.

 You may be able to achieve that in just a few pages, but that risks looking like your site – and helping your customers – is an afterthought.
 You don’t want to give prospective customers that impression, do you?

 Basically, the more effort you put into delivering value to your target audience on your website, the more they’ll feel appreciated.
 The more they feel appreciated, the more likely they are to trust you, and to buy from you.

 Most basic brochure websites have at least five pages – anything less is rarely cost-effective.
 On the other hand, if you’re planning more than about a dozen pages, you may be better off with a Pro Site.
 Brochure sites start at just £750 for a six-page site.

 One-Page Sites have a navigation menu that scrolls down to display screens of content instead of loading new pages.
 They present a limited amount of information, typically ending with a simple contact form.
 As these are really just small brochure sites presented in a novel way, they are priced as for brochure websites.

 Landing Pages are highly-focused one-page sites with no navigation menu.
-They present the absolute essentials about what you offer, with a single, clear “Call To Action”.
-Many landing pages offer freebies (“lead magnets”) in return for newsletter sign-ups.
+They present a specific offer with a single, clear “Call To Action”.
+Most offer freebies as “lead magnets”, in return for newsletter sign-ups.
 I build landing pages from just £300.

 Editable Basic Websites

-Search engines promote frequently-updated sites, so even if you only want a basic website with a limited number of webpages, being able to do those updates yourself offers a big advantage.
-Such websites do require more maintenance, however – so I build these on my Managed Hosting package.
-Editable basic websites start at just £750.
+Search engines promote frequently-updated sites.
+So, even on a basic website with a limited number of pages, being able to do those updates yourself offers a big advantage.
+Such websites do require more maintenance, however – so I build these on my Pro Hosting Plus package.
+Editable basic websites start at just £900.